hackclub/hackpad/README.md

 #### Requirements:
 - You design a macropad that integrates a [Seeed XIAO RP2040](https://wiki.seeedstudio.com/XIAO-RP2040/) as the main MCU.
 Nothing else allowed, sorry!
-- It has less than 20 keyswitches
+- It has 20 or less switches
 - It is meaningfully unique to you.
-This could be as simple as changing the layout and adding some decor, or as elaborate as writing an entire firmware in Rust
+This could be as simple as making a custom layout and adding some decor, or as elaborate as writing an entire firmware in Rust
 - The PCB only uses 2 layers
 - Don't make a macropad with 40 screens.
 Or out of pure gold.
 Please!!